MedicineStick/Caffemodel_Compress/README.md

 Song Han, Huizi Mao, William J. Dally
 (Submitted on 1 Oct 2015 (v1), last revised 15 Feb 2016 (this version, v5))

-A c++ project what performing CNN channel pruning
-It's an idea I've had floating around for a while , You can perform channel pruning on your trained caffemodel by using this tool, A XML file you should recollocate first,irrespective of whether depthwise or convolution layer, when convolution layer which need to prune has been setting, a reciprocal arrangement of channel pruning also has been setting during processing of progress implicitly, then do a little path change in main.cpp ,and build it with your local IDE.
+This C++ project implements CNN channel pruning, an idea I've been considering for a while.
+You can prune channels in your trained Caffe model using this tool.
+First, ensure you have the XML file relocated, regardless of whether you’re working with depthwise or convolutional layers.
+When setting up the layers for pruning, the corresponding channel pruning arrangement is implicitly configured.
+You’ll also need to make a minor change in main.cpp and build the project with your local IDE.

-updated 18/6/25 Already supported to eltwise pruning mac...
+Updated 18/6/25: Eltwise pruning on Mac is now supported.